jjcfrancisco/Twitsa/README.md

 ["Rate limits: Standard v1.1"](https://developer.twitter.com/en/docs/twitter-api/v1/rate-limits#:~:text=Standard%20API%20v1.&text=You%20can%20only%20post%20300,id%20endpoint%20during%20that%20period.), Twitter, viewed 30 April 2021.

 Mitchell, R., 2018.
 Web scraping with Python: Collecting more data from the modern web. " O'Reilly Media, Inc.".

+Agarwal, A., Xie, B., Vovsha, I., Rambow, O. and Passonneau, R.J., 2011, June.
+Sentiment analysis of twitter data.
+In Proceedings of the workshop on language in social media (LSM 2011) (pp. 30-38).

 <br>